 To fight those disadvantages, you should always make sure to install high-quality headlight vinyl wraps only.
-The one I recommend to you the most is the 3M VVivid Extra-Wide Headlight Protection Film (check now on Amazon).
+The one I recommend to you the most is the 3M VVivid Extra-Wide Headlight Protection Film.
 They have high-quality wraps that’ll last very long.

 When it comes to applying headlight vinyl wraps, it’s pretty delicate if you’re doing it 1st time.
 However, since the headlights aren’t large, it shouldn’t be a problem to place the film properly.
 Here’s a quick video guide on installing PPF on headlights.

-3. Headlight Clear Coats – Cheapest and Easiest Solution
+3. UV Clear Coat for Headlights – Cheapest and Easiest Solution

 Application may look similar to ceramic coating, but it requires less preparation and less knowledge to do it properly.
 That’s why I usually recommend this method to complete beginners.
 And re-applying clear coats every year isn’t a problem for most people.